Multiplicative Pacing Equilibria in Auction Markets: Computing Pacing Equilibria

 Motivated by equilibrium existence, and having defined the relevant objectives, we investigate the complexity of computing an equilibrium that optimizes an objective.
 (We leave open the complexity of identifying an arbitrary equilibrium.)
-Using a pacing equilibrium gadget that captures binary variables, we \todo{can reduce {\sc 3SAT} to our problem.
-An instance of {\sc 3SAT} consists of a tuple $(V,C)$, where $V$ is a set of Boolean variables, and $C$ is a set of clauses of the form $\left(l_1 \lor l_2 \lor l_3\right)$ with $l_i$ representing literals.} We define the decision versions of our problems and show hardness results for them.
+Using a pacing equilibrium gadget that captures binary variables, we can reduce {\sc 3SAT} to our problem.
+An instance of {\sc 3SAT} consists of a tuple $(V,C)$, where $V$ is a set of Boolean variables, and $C$ is a set of clauses of the form $\left(l_1 \lor l_2 \lor l_3\right)$ with $l_i$ representing literals.
+We define the decision versions of our problems and show hardness results for them.

-\begin{definition} We are given items, bidders, bidders' valuations for items, bidders' budgets, and a number $T$. {\sc MAX-REVENUE-PACING} consists in deciding whether there exists a pacing equilibrium that achieves revenue at least $T$. {\sc MAX-WELFARE-PACING} and {\sc MAX-PACED-WELFARE-PACING} are similar but for social welfare, and paced social welfare, respectively. \end{definition}
+\begin{definition} We are given goods, buyers, buyers' valuations for goods, buyers' budgets, and a number $T$. {\sc MAX-REVENUE-PACING} consists in deciding whether there exists a pacing equilibrium that achieves revenue at least $T$. {\sc MAX-WELFARE-PACING} and {\sc MAX-PACED-WELFARE-PACING} are similar but for social welfare, and paced social welfare, respectively. \end{definition}

 \begin{theorem} , {\sc MAX-WELFARE-PACING} and {\sc MAX-PACED-WELFARE-PACING} are NP-complete. \end{theorem}